E-commerce

 • Qstomy articles already cited in this guide: e-commerce operations, Shopify, automation, returns, order management, cart abandonment.

-In summary, fulfillment services transform the sales promise into a physical experience: choose a model suited to your volume, lock in integrations, and measure what you promise the customer.
+In summary, fulfillment services turn the sales promise into a physical experience: choose a model suited to the volume, lock down the integrations, and measure what you promise the customer.

 Enzo